Spring Garden Revival

 Contact Lansing’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Lansing.
 The Village of Lansing operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) for curbside pickup.
-Commercial contractors may be subject to additional fee structures and must comply with municipal requirements for material separation and bundling.
-For those preferring to drop off yard waste, Lansing provides a designated site with specific operating hours, and residents may need a permit or sticker for access.
-Always check the current schedule for collection days and seasonal changes.
-For more information or to confirm accepted materials, contact: Lansing Department of Public Works
+Residents must use biodegradable paper bags—plastic bags are not permitted—or rigid containers (usually up to 32 gallons) for curbside pickup.
+Commercial contractors may be subject to additional fee structures and must comply with municipal bundling and separation requirements.
+For larger quantities or off-schedule disposal, Lansing provides a yard waste drop-off site with specific operating hours, and residents may need a permit or sticker for access.
+Always check the current schedule and accepted materials list before preparing dethatched material for collection.
+For more information or to confirm collection days and drop-off procedures, contact:

 3141 Ridge Road, Lansing, IL 60438